The Metabolic Diet

 But now, you’ve got an alternative.
 A healthy and effective one.
 It’s called the Metabolic Diet and it’s been striking telling blows against the Lords of Lowfat and getting bodybuilders the growth they want without all that added bodyfat.
 In this chapter we’ll outline the many benefits to be gained from the Metabolic Diet and begin to look at the reasons why it works.
 By its end, I don’t think you’ll be too tempted to return to the old grind of that high carb diet.

-Increasing Lean Body Mass WITHOUT Anabolic Steroids: This is one of the real big advantages of the Metabolic Diet.
+Increasing Lean Body Mass WITHOUT Anabolic Steroids and using products like Aromasin: This is one of the real big advantages of the Metabolic Diet.
 As described in the previous chapter, the diet does many of the same things hormonally that steroids do, only naturally inside the body and without the risks.

 Decreasing Bodyfat Without Sacrificing Lean Mass: Unlike the high carb diet, when you gain weight on the Metabolic Diet much less of it is bodyfat and much more of is muscle.
 We’ve found that, far from what you’ve been led to believe, eating fat doesn’t lead to getting fat.
 In fact, high dietary fat is instrumental in increasing lipolysis or the breakdown of fat and the resulting loss of bodyfat.
 We’ve also found that the bodybuilder will maintain more lean body mass during the cutting phase of a diet.